elijamesksu/healthtechdemo/README.md

 The purpose of this project is to create a foundation for high performing and resilient IT systems, particularly in environments requiring regulatory compliance and high availability, such as healthcare IT

 ## 1.Setting up RHEL Environment
+Updates the system's software packages
 - sudo dnf update -y
-(updates the system's software packages)
 (sudo = superuser or root to gain admin privileges)

 ## 2.Configure GRUB Bootloader
 Customize GRUB for dual boot setup, kernel tuning, or recovery options

 View kernels installed on the system
+-sudo rpm -q kernel

+Edit the GRUB Configuration
+-sudo nano /etc/default/grub